MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-basic-deploy.md

 - Latest version of the [Azure cli](https://docs.microsoft.com/cli/azure/?view=azure-cli-latest).

 ### 1. Prepare for deployment
+To deploy the bot we first need to create the required resources in Azure for it to run; after this we could upload the code with the logic of our bot.
+For the first part, we will be using the Azure CLI to deploy the required components (in case they have not been created yet), such as a Resource Group, an App Service Plan, an App Service and a Bot Channels Registration.
+The creation of these resources will need a ARM template that tells Azure how to deploy them.
-When you create a bot using Visual Studio or Yeoman templates, the source code generated contains a `deploymentTemplates` folder with ARM templates.
+When you create a bot using Visual Studio or Yeoman templates, the source code generated contains a `deploymentTemplates` folder with pre built ARM templates so you don't have to write them from scratch.
 The deployment process documented here uses the ARM template to provision required resources for the bot in Azure by using the Azure CLI.

 #### Login to Azure